kindule/celerybeat-sqlalchemy/README.rst

-This is a Celery Beat Scheduler (http://celery.readthedocs.org/en/latest/userguide/periodic-tasks.html) that stores both the schedules themselves and their status information in a backend SQLALChemy database.
+This is a Celery Beat Scheduler (http://celery.readthedocs.org/en/latest/userguide/periodic-tasks.html) that stores both the schedules themselves and their status information in a backend SQLAlchemy database.
 It can be installed by installing the beatsqlalchemy Python egg::

     # pip install -U git+ssh://git@192.168.1.121/qtools/beatsqlalchemy.git